awslabs/aws-well-architected-labs/Cost/CostOpt_Workload/Step4.md

 3. If there are any significant costs, you search for the volume by its resource ID, copy the top resource ID, in our example one of them is: **vol-0c4ceffc35e2a8d43**

-4. You can then go into the **EC2 console**, into **Elastic block store** and search for the volume.
-You can then find the instance it is attached to:
+4. You could then see in the console what instance is attached to.
+We could logon to that instance and ensure there is a high level of utilization of the storage, as it is a large cost.
 ![Images/ebs_find01.png](Images/ebs_find01.png)

-5. You can then look into the instance and ensure there is a high level of utilization of the storage, as it is a large cost.

 ### 1.2 Large number of small volumes